 View cart “Sexually Transmitted Infections: Are You Positive You’re Negative?” has been added to your cart.

-This poster was created to promote further awareness of the need for STI and HIV testing in Saskatchewan and to highlight the importance of contraceptive use.
+This poster was created to promote further awareness of HIV/AIDS and hepatitis C in Saskatchewan and to highlight the importance of testing for pregnant women.

 Information Card, 2017